-Action 4: Provide more information for tourists and Niueans returning overseas on which species are fully protected under CITES which may not be imported into signatory countries (e.g. coral, clam shells, turtle products).
+Action 4: Provide more information for tourists and Niueans returning overseas on the species that are fully protected under CITES and which may not be imported into signatory countries (e.g. coral, clam shells, turtle products).

 Action 5: Enhance and support the "Keep Niue Clean" awareness program.